Owner: Senior Vice President and Chief Academic Officer

 The GPA is calculated by

-- GPAs are computed separately for each degree after the first bachelor's degree.
-Only courses applied toward a second bachelor's degree are computed in the GPA for that degree, even if the student earned a first degree at UMGC; and only courses applied toward a master's degree are computed in the GPA for that degree, even if the student is a graduate of UMGC's School of Undergraduate Studies.
+GPAs are computed separately for each degree after the first bachelor's degree.
+Only courses applied toward a second bachelor's degree are computed in the GPA for that degree, even if the student earned a first degree at UMGC; and only courses applied toward a master's degree are computed in the GPA for that degree, even if the student earned a bachelor’s degree at UMGC.

-Students who wish to request copies of their UMGC transcript may request transcripts online or contact the Office of the Registrar at the last UMGC location from which the students' courses originated.
+Students who wish to request copies of their UMGC transcript may request transcripts online or contact Academic Operations at the last UMGC location from which the students' courses originated.